ohmdsp/ohmdsp.github.io/_posts/blog/2020-07-20-fast-correlation.md

 ---
 layout: post-light-feature
 title: Fast Correlation
-description: "The most efficient way to implement fast correlation for very long input data sequences is to use the overlap “scrap” (OVS) algorithm, also known as the overlap-save algorithm."
+description: "An efficient way to implement correlation for very long input data sequences."
 category: articles
 tags: [engineer, correlation, signal processing, FFT, convolution, fourier transform]
 image:
   feature: signals.jpg
-  thumb: signals.jpg
+  thumb: fast_corr_thumb.jpg
 published: true
 ---
 There are two methods for computing the correlation of complex-valued signals.
 The first one is a time-domain method, and for a stationary process can be computed using the following formula